teojunda/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 ### Ng Yu Soon's Acknowledgements
- * Using ChatGPT to generate documentation for ViewCommand, ViewCommandParser, AddNote, AddNote, Note and Notes classes.
+ * Using ChatGPT to generate documentation for ViewCommand, ViewCommandParser, AddNoteCommand, AddNoteCommandParser, Note and Notes classes.
- * Using ChatGPT to generate the format/structure in ViewCommandTest, ViewCommandParserTest, AddNoteCommandTest and AddNoteCommandParserTest classes.
+ * Using ChatGPT to generate the format and structure in ViewCommandTest, ViewCommandParserTest, AddNoteCommandTest, AddNoteCommandParserTest, NoteTest and NotesTest classes.
  * Using ChatGPT to conform to better structure within Personal Portfolio Page.

 --------------------------------------------------------------------------------------------------------------------